 Recommended Reading: 5 Best Jane Austen’s Pride and Prejudice Retellings!

 2. It’s the Ultimate Rom-Com

-Blending the elements of romance, sarcasm, and comedy – Jane Austen presents one of her most skillful works in writing Pride and Prejudice.
+Blending the elements of romance, sarcasm, and comedy – Jane Austen presents one of her most skillful works in writing, Pride and Prejudice.
 The story, at its core, focuses on how both Elizabeth and Mr. Darcy have to let go of their own respective pride and prejudice in order to be together.
-The narrative is centered around a lot of misunderstandings that are probably the only obstacles in the union of the two – and by the end of the novel, we see both of the characters evolved emotionally as they unlearn and relearn their perspectives towards each other – and by extension, the world.
+The narrative is centered around a lot of misunderstandings that are probably the only obstacles in the union of the two – and by the end of the novel, we see both of the characters evolve emotionally as they unlearn and relearn their perspectives towards each other – and by extension, the world.

 The novel is also fun – with Mr. Bennet’s realistic comments like:

 “For what do we live, but to make sport for our neighbors, and laugh at them in our turn?”

 “I have a high respect for your nerves.
 They are my old friends.
 I have heard you mention them with consideration for these twenty years at least.”

 Pride and Prejudice has one of the most popular collections of quotes throughout the novel, right from the very opening lines, which is so cleverly structured: